sjdv1982/seamless/sphinx/source/transformer.md

 Bash and Docker transformers have `ctx.tf.language` set to "bash" and "docker".

 In both cases, `ctx.tf.code` is written in bash.
-The bash script will have access to every input pin stored as a file of the same name.
+The bash code will have access to every input pin stored as a file of the same name.
 Small inputs are also available as a bash variable of the same name.
 The bash code is literally executed under bash, Seamless does not perform parsing or substitution of any kind.
 After execution, Seamless expects that a file with the name `RESULT` has been created.
 This file must contain the result of the transformation.
 If multiple files are created (NOTE: for the next version of Seamless, `RESULT` may be a directory as well).

 After execution, all files are deleted.

 Docker transformers are identical to bash transformers, except for the extra pin `ctx.tf.docker_image`.
 Note that to execute Docker transformer under standard Seamless